 Departure: At the end of each session, Preschool Program staff will begin assisting students with dismissal.
 This includes packing bags and putting on seasonal outerwear.
-We ask for your assistance in picking up your child on time.
-This supports the teachers in their efforts to prepare for the next session and their lunch break schedule.
+Please assist in this process by picking up your child on time.
+This supports the teachers in efforts to prepare for the next session and adhere to the lunch break schedule.

 For students arriving by private vehicle: When bringing your child to school, please park in the parking lot and turn off the engine.
 Please hold your child's hand as you walk to the building to decrease the possibility of an accident.
-Parents or legal guardians must either accompany children to the Preschool Program's designated arrival location at the beginning of the day or leave their child in the care of one of the teaching staff.
-No child will be permitted to leave the building without an adult.
+Parents must either accompany children to the Preschool Program's designated arrival location at the beginning of the day or leave their child in the care of one of the teaching staff.
+No child is permitted to leave the building without an adult.

 For students arriving by bus: Preschool Program staff go to school buses as they arrive to greet and assist students off the bus.
 At dismissal, staff accompany and assist students onto their buses.
-All students will use appropriate bus vests, seat belts, and/or restraint systems.
+All students must use appropriate bus vests, seat belts, and/or restraint systems.

 When children have arrived, staff walk children to the classroom where teachers record attendance for the day.
-Each time children transition from one location to another during the day (e.g., from classroom to outdoor areas,) the teacher will count the children when leaving one area and when arriving at another.
+Each time children transition from one location to another during the day (e.g., from classroom to outdoor areas) the teacher counts the children when leaving one area and again when arriving at another location.

-Other than parents and legal guardians, only persons with prior written authorization provided in the Parent Consent Form may pick up children from the Preschool Program.
+Other than parents, only persons with prior written authorization provided in the Parent Consent Form may pick up children from the Preschool Program.
 Anyone who is unfamiliar to teaching staff, including authorized individuals, will be asked to present photo identification before staff will release a child to them.
 In the interest of student safety, parents/guardians/ authorized individuals are requested to report directly to the Preschool Program office when picking up their child.
 Likewise, when a student returns to the building following an absence during the school day, the adult should stop in the office and sign the child in.
 When picking up a child from the Preschool Program, please go to the designated pick-up location.